facebook/react-devtools/README.md

 **The React tab won't show up if the site doesn't use React**, or if React can't communicate with the devtools.
 When the page loads, the devtools sets a global named `__REACT_DEVTOOLS_GLOBAL_HOOK__`, then React communicates with that hook during initialization.
 You can test this on the [React website](http://facebook.github.io/react/) or by inspecting [Facebook](https://www.facebook.com/).

 **If your app is inside of CodePen**, make sure you are registered.
-Then press Fork (if it's not your pen), and then choose Change View > Debug.
+Then press Fork (if it's not your pen) and then choose Change View > Debug.
 The Debug view is inspectable with DevTools because it doesn't use an iframe.

 **If your app is inside an iframe, a Chrome extension, React Native, or in another unusual environment**, try [the standalone version instead](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools).
 Chrome apps are currently not inspectable.

 **If you still have issues** please [report them](https://github.com/facebook/react-devtools/issues/new).
-Don't forget to specify your OS, browser version, extension version, and the exact instructions to reproduce the issue with a screenshot.
+Don't forget to specify your OS, browser version, extension version and the exact instructions to reproduce the issue with a screenshot.

 ### Does "Highlight Updates" trace renders?